avoidwork/tenso/README.md

 ```

 ## Authentication
 The `protect` Array is the endpoints that will require authentication.
-Some authentication methods rely on sessions.
+Sessions are used for non `Basic` or `Bearer Token` authentication, and will have `/login`, `/logout`, & custom routes.

 ### Basic Auth
 ```javascript